Administrative divisions of Portugal: Civil parishes

-Since the 2013 reform, there are 3,091 parishes in Portugal.
+Since the 2025, there are 3,259 parishes in Portugal.
 The largest in area is Alcácer do Sal (Santa Maria do Castelo e Santiago) e Santa Susana with 888.35 km^{2}, the smallest is Borba (São Bartolomeu) with an area of 0.20 km^{2}.

 Historical and cultural regions

 Historical division of Portugal into six provinces (14th to 19th centuries).

 Portugal has a complex administrative structure, a consequence of a millennium of various territorial divisions.
 Unlike other European countries like Spain or France, the Portuguese territory was settled early, and maintained with stability after the 13th century.

 The first division of the Portuguese territory was based exclusively on the Roman Iberian provinces of Hispania Tarraconensis, Lusitania and Hispania Baetica, established by Emperor Augustus between 27 and 13 B.C.
 The actual territory of Portugal north of the Douro, the province of Tarraconensis, occupied half of the peninsula, while the province of Lusitania, included the area south of the Douro.
 These Roman provinces were themselves subdivided into conventus iuridicus: Conventus Bracarum, its seat in Bracara Augusta (today the city of Braga); Conventus Scallabitanus, its seat in Scallabis (today the city of Santarém); and Conventus Pacensis, its seat in Pax Julia (today Beja).
 By the end of the third century, Emperor Diocletian administratively reordered Tarraconesis, dividing it into three separate territories (Tarraconensis, Carthaginensis and Callaecia), the latter comprising the northern Portugal, Galicia and Asturias.
 These divisions remained constant even after the Visigoths controlled the Iberian peninsula.

 During the period of Al-Andalus and Muslim caliphates, the Iberian peninsula was divided administratively into provinces (kuwar) and municipalities (kurar), along the lines of the Roman-Visigothic delineations.
 Meanwhile, the taifa of Badajoz dominated the spaces of Beiras, Estremadura and a great part of the Alentejo.

 With the expansion of the Portuguese national territory, following the conquest of new lands, the monarchy imposed a structure that permitted permanent dominion and organization of territorial space.
 There was also a tendency to demarcate lands associated with settlements or seigneurial properties; there was a constant history of forals (the royal charters) being allocated for unorganized territories, as a means to primarily establish fealty rights and encourage medieval settlement.
 Historically, the institution of the foral system was a way to divide the territory and to establish local administrative control (and not regional or hierarchical continuity).
 Similarly the parish, instituted by the religious orders that dominated the country, controlled local ecclesiastical power at the local level.

 During the reign of King Dinis (1279–1325), the monarch instituted a series of inquiries throughout the kingdom which resulted, a few years later, in the configuration of the territory into provinces and municipalities.
 This was the first official recognition of the diversity of the country, and in the King's Testamento do Reino de Portugal he recognized the five "regions" of the nation: Antre Douro e Minho; Antre Douro e Mondego; Beira, Estremadura and Antre Tejo e Odiana.